Lifetime Planner: Resources for Setting Medicare Expenses Using the Special Expense Assumption

 Last year, I put together a few resources when researching my post-65 Medicare expense assumptions in Lifetime Planner (LTP).
 Perhaps others will find these resources and approach useful when considering the likely post-65 change in healthcare expenses in their own LTP plan.

-The point of this post is to highlight the resources available to you in order to make a better informed estimate around post-65 healthcare costs and how to model them in Quicken's Lifetime Planner.
+The point of this post is to highlight the resources available to you in order to make a better informed estimate around post-65 healthcare costs, given your unique situation, and how to model them in Quicken's Lifetime Planner.

-As with any of the planner's inputs, you should review them periodically for relevance and accuracy, especially those expense assumptions historically affected by high inflation rates and government regulation et al.
+As with any of the planner's inputs, you should review them periodically for relevance and accuracy, especially those expense assumptions historically affected by high inflation rates and government regulations, et al.

 A FEW COMMENTS ABOUT MEDICARE….